Skip to main content

 Research

-Partnership stories
+Partnership examples

 By partnering with Queen Mary, you get access to leading academics, graduates, and facilities – helping you to gain a competitive advantage through innovation.

-Partnership stories
+Partnership examples

 Working alongside businesses, the public sector and charities is one of the best ways to achieve real world impact from research.